 Separately, various states and groups of states have adopted or are considering adopting legislation, regulation or other regulatory initiatives that are focused on such areas as GHG cap and trade programs, carbon taxes, reporting and tracking programs, and restriction of GHG emissions.
 For example, several states, including Pennsylvania and New Mexico, have proposed or adopted regulations restricting the emission of methane from E&P activities.
 At the international level, the United Nations-sponsored "Paris Agreement" requires member states to submit non-binding, individually-determined reduction goals known as Nationally Determined Contributions every five years after 2020.
 President Biden has recommitted the United States to the Paris Agreement and, in April 2021, announced a goal of reducing the United States' emissions by 50-52% below 2005 levels by 2030.
 In November 2021, President Biden released "The Long-Term Strategy of the United States: Pathways to Net-Zero Greenhouse Gas Emissions by 2050," which, among other things, explains that the U.S. and EU are co-leading the "Global Methane Pledge" that aims to cut global methane pollution at least 30% by 2030 relative to 2020 levels.
 Further, in 2022, the Biden Administration signed the Inflation Reduction Act ("IRA") that committed to spending approximately \$375 billion over a decade, primarily on promoting "clean energy," in the form of incentives for solar and wind power and electric vehicles.
-However, the bill calls for new oil and gas leasing on federal lands and in federal waters.
-In addition, for the first time ever, the IRA imposes a fee on methane emissions from certain facilities, including certain oil and gas facilities but provides for a conditional exemption from the fee if facilities are subject to and are in compliance with EPA methane regulations that are (1) in effect nationwide, and (2) will "result in equivalent or greater emissions reductions as would be achieved" if EPA's November 2021 proposed rule ("New Source Performance Standards and
+However, the bill calls for new oil and gas facilities but provides for a conditional exemption from the fee if facilities are subject to and are in compliance with EPA methane regulations that are (1) in effect nationwide, and (2) will "result in equivalent or greater emissions reductions as would be achieved" if EPA's November 2021 proposed rule ("New Source Performance Standards and Emissions Guidelines for Existing Sources from the Oil and Gas Sector") were finalized as proposed.
+The full impacts of these orders, pledges, agreements, and any further legislation